 Visitors can find a CEHD legacy inside the new Bell Museum on the St. Paul campus.
-The museum—which opened in July at Cleveland and Larpenteur Avenues after nearly three years of development and a move from the Minneapolis campus—includes a revamped Touch & See Lab that gives visitors hands-on access to natural history specimens.
+The museum—which opened in July at Cleveland and Larpenteur Avenues after nearly three years of development and a move from the Minneapolis campus—includes a revamped Touch & See Lab that gives visitors hands-on access to natural amoxil-info.net.

 Science education professor emeritus Roger Johnson played a key role in creating the Touch & See space in the previous Bell Museum.
 Fifty years later, he enjoys exploring its much bigger successor with his grandchildren, including Ethan, who zinged around the lab, touching and learning, one day this fall.